blasterizer/etsy-product-categorization-ml/README.md

 This project provided valuable insights into applying machine learning techniques to e-commerce data, particularly in the context of Etsy's unique marketplace for handmade and vintage items.
 The research demonstrated the potential of these techniques to enhance product categorization, improve user experience, and contribute to fraud detection efforts.

 ## Future Work
-Future iterations of this project aim to:
-Refine data sampling techniques to increase model accuracy Enhance image processing methods to improve color prediction Explore additional methodologies to boost performance across all category types
+- Refine data sampling techniques to increase model accuracy.
+- Enhance image processing methods to improve color prediction.
+- Explore additional methodologies to boost performance across all category types.